 My adventures of blindly following the advice of strangers continued the next day in Bath.
 Why Bath?
 I didn’t know.
 What’s there?
 I also didn’t know that.
 My entire knowledge base going in was that people think it’s beautiful there, and it’s like stepping back in time.
 That all sounded good to me, so off to Bath I went!

-I asked at the hostel about the cheapest way to Bath (because “cheapest” is the key here, not “most efficient” or “easiest”), and I was surprised when the girl told me I should take the train.
+I asked at the hostel about the cheapest way from Bristol, where I was staying, to Bath (because “cheapest” is the key here, not “most efficient” or “easiest”), and I was surprised when the girl told me that I should take the train.
 It was only 8 pounds round trip which was LESS than taking a bus (when does that ever happen??), and it took 10 minutes instead of close to an hour.
 Woo!
 Off to a good start.

 My first move when I made it to the city was to make a beeline for the visitors’ center because I had no idea what I was supposed to be doing there.
 That ended up being my best decision of the day because after I grabbed a map of the city and walked outside, I saw a man holding a “Free Jane Austen Walking Tour” sign.
 You may not know this about me, but I am a MASSIVE Jane Austen fan.
 Like huge.
 I think she’s brilliant and funny and knows how to write a darn good story.